project-agonyl/OpenZoneServerMods/README.md

-# Opensource Modifications for A3 Online ZoneServe.exe
+# Opensource Modifications for A3 Online ZoneServer.exe

 We all know how hard it is to implement a feature into the exisiting ZoneServer.exe for which we do not have the source.
 This project aims to make modifying ZoneServer.exe a bit less of a hassle.